Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Heavy quark potential

 The heavy quark potential is

-We can set $\frac{1}{\pi \alpha'}=1, R=1$, because we just qualitatively analyze the influences of angular velocity $\omega$, instanton density $q$ and temperature on the heavy quark potential.
-As shown in Fig.\ref{vl}, we plot the curve of heavy quark potential in terms of the distance between quark pair.
-There are two parts for each curve:the upper part and the lower part.
-In fact, only the lower part is significant.
+The result is the same as \cite{Zhang:2016fdk} if we set $\omega=0$.
+Since we just qualitatively analyze the influences of angular velocity, instanton density and temperature on the heavy quark potential, we can set $\frac{1}{\pi \alpha'}=1, R=1$.
+As shown in Fig.\ref{vl}, we plot the curve of heavy quark potential in terms of the distance between the quark-antiquark pair.
+There are two parts for each curve: the upper part and the lower part.
+In fact, only the lower part is significant, the upper part is unphysical.
 The corresponding $L=L_{m}$ at the turning point of the curve is the maximum separation distance which is also called screening length.
 At this point, the interaction between quark-antiquark has been screened by QGP.
-When the distance between quark pair increases further, the heavy quark potential will not increase, that is, when $L\geq L_{m}$, the heavy quark potential is a constant.
+When the distance between the quark-antiquark pair increases further, the heavy quark potential will not increase, that is, when $L\geq L_{m}$, the heavy quark potential is a constant.
 In the dual geometry, we believe that the bottom of the U-shaped string has reached the horizon at this point.

-From Fig.\ref{vl} a), we find that the screening length decreases as the angular velocity increases when we set the temperature $T=0.2GeV$, the instanton density $q=0.5$, and the heavy quark potential increases with the increase of angular velocity at the same separation distance.
-Both of them indicate that the angular velocity $\omega$ promotes dissociation of the quark pair.
-From Fig.\ref{vl} b), we find that the screening length increases as the instanton density increases when we set the temperature $T=0.2GeV$, the angular velocity $\omega=0.1GeV$, and the heavy quark potential decreases with the increase of instanton density at the same separation distance.
-Both of them indicate that the instanton density $q$ suppress dissociation.
-From Fig.\ref{vl} c), we find that the screening length decreases as the temperature increases when we set the angular velocity $\omega=0.1GeV$, the instanton density $q=0.2$, and the heavy quark potential increases with the increase of temperature at the same separation distance.
+From Fig.\ref{vl} a), we find that the screening length decreases as the angular velocity increases, and the heavy quark potential increases with the increase of angular velocity at the same separation distance.
+Both of them indicate that the angular velocity $\omega$ promotes the dissociation of the quarkonium.
+From Fig.\ref{vl} b), we find that the screening length increases as the instanton density increases, and the heavy quark potential decreases with the increase of instanton density at the same separation distance.
+Both of them indicate that the instanton density suppresses dissociation.
+From Fig.\ref{vl} c), we find that the screening length decreases as the temperature increases, and the heavy quark potential increases with the increase of temperature at the same separation distance.
 Both of them indicate that high temperature promotes dissociation.